Dsouthern0/GeoguessrAPI-clubs/README.md

 # GeoguessrAPI-clubs
-Uses the Geoguessr API to get the members of the club you are in and various member stats
+Uses the Geoguessr API to get the members of the club you are in and various member stats You will need to make a .env file containing your NCFA_TOKEN.